yeongseon/azure-functions-openapi/README.md

 **OpenAPI (Swagger) documentation generator for Python-based Azure Functions**

-This library allows you to document your Azure Functions using decorators, and automatically exposes OpenAPI-compliant documentation (JSON and Swagger UI) without requiring an external framework.
+This library allows you to document your Azure Functions using decorators, and automatically exposes OpenAPI-compliant documentation (`/openapi.json` and Swagger UI) without requiring an external framework.

 ---